 So how does Google know which dentists are in your area, and which ones to show you?

 In 2014 Google released Google My Business (GMB) free service for businesses to manage how their business appears on Google Search and Google Maps.
 This was a game-changer for local businesses, allowing them to add all their pertinent details such as name, location, hours of operation, Google reviews, photos and more, with the ability to use their google my business insights.

 Setting up Tracking in Google My Business

 While GMB is a helpful feature, it’s important track Google My Business in analytics or more specifically Google Analytics.
 By far the easiest way to set up tracking within GMB is to add a custom UTM code within the listing itself.
 This allows you to access data from the listing such as the number of clicks, impressions and associated keywords from your Google Analytics or Google Search Console.
 Linking Google My Business to Google Analytics is the best way o track how effective your listing is.

-Remember, an Urchin Traffic Monitor (UTM) code is just a snippet of extra text added to a URL to help track the source of the click, it’s medium and campaign.
+Remember, an Urchin Traffic Monitor (UTM) code is just a snippet of extra text added to a URL to help track the source of the click, its medium and its campaign.
 It does not change the page that the user sees when they click the link.
 You can create a UTM code for any link using the Campaign URL Builder.

 “https://www.newfoundmarketing.com” would the destination page, but if we were running an ad campaign in LinkedIn and wanted to track who was coming to the website from that campaign we might create a UTM code that looks something like this: https:// “www.newfoundmarketing.com?utm_source=linkedin&utm_medium=paidsocial&utm_campaign=fastball”